fetchai/agents-aea/docs/ipfs_registry.md

 So to utilize the newer PublicId format we have a script which extends all available packages with the new PublicId format.

-## Setup the aea to use the IPFS registry
+## Setup the AEA to use the IPFS registry

 Initialize AEA cli tool with default registry set to remote and default remote registry set to ipfs.